Dallionking/sigma-devsquad/Features.md

 - **Global Search**: Universal search across all platform data
 - **Custom Dashboards**: User-configurable dashboards and widgets

-### **Current Limitations:**
-- Some MCP integrations still in development
-- Mobile app not yet available
-- Advanced analytics features coming soon
-- Enterprise security features in development

 ---

-*This manual reflects the current state after Phase 7 completion and will be updated as new features are added and existing features are enhanced.*
+*This manual reflects the current state after Phase 9 completion (Planning Canvas Implementation) and will be updated as new features are added and existing features are enhanced.*